-Today I’ll tell you about one of our interesting projects!
-Maybe you interested?
+Today I’ll tell you about one of our interesting past projects!
+Maybe you are interested?

 Russia has summed up the results of a national contest devoted to most beautiful places in the country.
-Seven Wonders of Russia were announced on June 12, 2008 during the celebration of Russia’s Day on Moscow’s Red Square.
+Seven Wonders of Russia had been announced on June 12, 2008, during the celebration of Russia’s Day on Moscow’s Red Square.

 Seven Wonders of Russia include: The Valley of Geysers in the Kamchatka region, Lake Baikal, the complex of palaces in Peterhof, Columns of Erosion in the Komi Republic, Saint Basil’s Cathedral in Moscow, Mamayev Kurgan in Volgograd, Statue of Motherland in Volgograd and Mount Elbrus.

-The Seven Wonders of Russia contest was organized in the autumn of 2007 by several media outlets of Russia to attract the public attention to the need of recreating and preserving unique historical, cultural and natural objects in Russia.
+The Seven Wonders of Russia contest had been organized in the autumn of 2007 by several media outlets of Russia to attract the public attention to the need of recreating and preserving unique historical, cultural and natural objects in Russia.
 An official site of this contest – .

 More than 25 million people took part in the online voting to select the winners.
 The first stage of the voting ended with the selection of 49 biggest places of interest in the country.
 Fourteen of them were left on the list after the second stage of the contest.